1ultimat3/PcapViz/README.md

 - Draw network topologies (Layer 2) and communication graphs (Layer 3 and 4)
 - Network topologies contain country information and connection stats
 - Collect statistics such as most frequently contacted machines
+- Node labels include the host domain name if available from a reverse DNS lookup

 ## Usage